FredPont/spatial/README.md

 ## ScreenShots

 Single-Cell Spatial Explorer is a compiled software, easy to install and to use.
-It produces beautiful pictures from microcopy image and single cell data sets.
+It produces beautiful pictures from microcopy images and single cell data sets.
 Many information can be visualized on top on the microscopy image, such as gene expression, clusters, pathways (screenshot), antibodies... :
 ![clusters](./src/web/overview.png)